nikhilmwarrier/slate/README.md

-# Optimized React Snowpack Template
+# Slate
+A notes app with markdown and localStorage support Built on React

 ## How to run on localhost